mjc-school/MJC-School/stage #4/module #5. AWS/quiz/quiz.md

 - b) Access Points
 - c) Presigned URLs
 - d) All of the above
-7. Which S3 replication type DO NOT exist?
+7. Which S3 replication type DOES NOT exist?
 - a) Cross-Region Replication
 - b) Cross-Account Replication
 - c) Transitive Replication